 Coppet Hall is at the northern end of Saundersfoot Bay, and is a beach of sand, backed by some shingle and a P&D car park.
 Facilities include toilets and a Beach Centre with a bar / restaurant.
 A voluntary dog ban operates from 10 am to 5 pm from May to September inclusive.
 Saundersfoot's rail station is just over a mile away, and Coppet Hall can be reached by following the B4316 down to St Issell's church, thence taking a public footpath through the Old Mill Caravan Site.

 The name 'Coppet Hall' derives from 'Coal Pit haul' - a reference to its earlier mining days.
+Although a local information board claims otherwise, there never was a 'hall' of any kind here.
 A former colliery tramway which ran from Saundersfoot harbour to Stepaside is now a foot / cycle path, linking Coppet Hall to Saundersfoot through a 70 yard tunnel, and to Wisemans Bridge via tunnels of 20 and 110 yards.
 Two old mine adits, now blocked off, can be seen adjacent to the path.
-These were iron ore workings and did not link to mines further inland as a local information board claims.
+These were iron ore workings and did not link to pits further inland as the information board claims.
 Wisemans Bridge can also be reached along a cliff path which begins at the rear of the car park.